Boarding School Syndrome: The Essentials

 A trained professional should always assess serious psychological distress.
 We encourage you to seek support if boarding school experiences adversely affect your life.

-We are Coaching & Clinical Psychologists with extensive experience helping people conquer negative childhood experiences and other wellbeing issues.
-Read more about our work, watch practical skills videos or browse other articles.
+We have extensive experience helping people conquer negative childhood experiences and other wellbeing issues.
+Read more about our work or browse other articles.
 Get in touch anytime.

 References